Bird & Beehive Removal Services

 More frustrating, still, is having federally protected chimney swifts move into your chimney.
 They’re beautiful birds, but as the name suggests, they’re drawn to roosting in chimneys.
 And once they move in, their federal protection status means that you can’t remove them or their nests — and neither can we.
 The only proper course of action is to wait for them to move on and then to take steps to prevent their return.

 Even if you love birds, they make quite inconsiderate and dangerous house guests.
-And if you have a chimney without a chimney cap or top-sealing damper, there’s nothing really discouraging them from entering.
+And if you have a chimney without a top-sealing damper, there’s nothing really discouraging them from entering.

 Weststar Chimney Sweeps’ technicians can remove nests from your chimney and prevent birds from moving back in by installing a protective chimney damper or cap.
 When properly sized and installed, these will keep birds and any other unwanted animals out of your chimney, for good.